First Year Experience Main Menu

 First-Year Experience Philosophy and Goals

-First-Year Experience (FYE) programming is primarily interdisciplinary in nature and focuses on first-year students and their transition out of high school and into university life.
+First-Year Experience (FYE) programming is interdisciplinary in nature and focuses on first-year students and their transition out of high school and into university life.

 Relying on campus collaborations between and among faculty, staff, administrators, and students, we aim to enhance the success of first-year students, steering them to embrace the academic rigor of university studies while also participating in co-curricular activities.
 We invite our first-years to grow in their critical thinking, their appreciation for diversity and tolerance, and their understanding of the benefits of the liberal arts education we provide through our core curriculum.

-Our goals are simple: increased student learning, achievement, and engagement in both their curricular and co-curricular experiences.
+Our goals are simple: increased student learning, achievement, success and engagement in both their curricular and co-curricular experiences.

 A Brief Nod to the History of FYE at Armstrong